Planning a trip to Dubrovnik? You’re in the right place!

 Day 2

-Check availability and book this popular Blue Cave tour here!
+Check availability and book this popular zipline tour here!

 Late afternoon – See Game of Thrones film locations

 Calling all Game of Thrones fans!
 This epic tour is your chance to step right into the Seven Kingdoms!
-If you loved the hit TV show, then book this tour for 4 pm and make your way to Onofrio’s Large Fountain to meet your guide, no matter which museum you went to earlier this afternoon.
+If you loved the hit TV show, then you have to book this tour starting at 4 pm.

 If you’re a fan of the show, then I’m sure that you already know that Dubrovnik served as the filming location for King’s Landing.
 On this tour, you’ll explore the actual spots where some of the series’ most memorable scenes were filmed!
 As someone who has watched GoT multiple times, walking around all of these locations in real life was a surreal experience.